Persian revolts against the Rashidun Caliphate: Merv Rebellion

+Insurrection of Qarin/Karen

+After the campaign of Ibn Amir in the frontier of the Oxus River, the Caliphate had a small armed presence in the regions of Merv, Nishapur, and Zaranj.
+After Ibn Amir left with most of his troops, an Iranian notable named Qarin raised an insurrection in Quhistan and began collecting forty thousand recruits from Herat, Tabasain, and Badgihas.
+The insurrection took place during the last years of Uthman's reign.
+The Arabs were driven out of Nishapur and Zaranj, while the Nezak Huns captured Balkh.
+The Arabs stationed at Merv held off the siege until Abd Allah ibn Khazim al-Sulami was sent by Ibn Amir to suppress the revolt.
+Ibn Khazim set out with 4000 troops to confront Qarin.
+Qarin and many of his supporters were killed and the insurrection was suppressed.
+These regions were in the Hephthalite dominated areas of Herat, which further indicates towards a Qarinvand - Hephthalite alliance.
+Ibn Amir played an important role in responding to the revolt which occurred during the assassination of Uthman.
+Ibn Khazim attacked the rebels during night and defeated them.
+Mutual co-operation between the Parthian nobility and the Hephthalites were seen throughout the Sasanian frontier.
+The Hephthalites launched raids around Murghab.
+The alliance between the Māhawayh, Nezaks, Qarinids, and Hephthalites to resist the Arabs were a brief continuation of the traditional strategy which was followed during Sasanian times.

 Rebellions against Ali

-Uprising in Istakhr
+Uprising in Istakhr (660)

-Some Persians rose in uprisings due to discontent from the Arab conquests and internal instability within the early Muslim state.
+Some Persians rebelled due to discontent from the Arab conquests and internal instability within the early Muslim state.
 Many Persian Muslims felt isolated by the tribal bias of the Arab elite and the limited number of non-Arabs into the political body of the caliphate.

-Moreover, the instability of the First Fitna and Ali's conflicts with Mu'awiya I laid opportunities for Persian rebels to hold uprisings, especially in regions like Khorasan where loyalty to the Sasanian legacy was strong.
+Moreover, the instability caused during the First Muslim Civil War by Caliph Ali's conflict with the long-time governor of Greater Syria, Mu'awiya ibn Abi Sufyan, provided the opportunity for Persian rebels to revolt again, especially in regions like Fars where loyalty to the Sasanian legacy was strong.
 After the Arab conquest of Persia, the city of Istakhr remained as the capital of resistance against the newly established Islamic administration.
 The city strongly held to the Sasanian legacy which became a crucial subject for the rebels who fought to reclaim the loss of Persian nobility and sought to restore the imperial rule of the Persian nobility.
-During Ali ibn Abi Talib's reign, this resistance had emerged into a greater uprising.
-Mainly in the regions where Persian clergy opposed the centralised power under the Arabs, which they viewed as a threat to their heritage.
-Ziyad ibn Abihi was given the duty to suppress the rebellion of the city.
+During Caliph Ali's reign, this resistance had emerged into a greater uprising, primarily in the regions where Zoroastrian clergy opposed the centralised power of the Arabs, which they viewed as a threat to their heritage.
+Ziyad ibn Abihi was tasked with suppressing the rebellion of the city.

 Kerman Revolt

-After the people of Fars and Kerman rose in revolt and objected to pay Kharaj, Ali sent Ziyad with 4000 troops and suppressed their revolt.
+After the people of Fars rebelled, a revolt also broke out in Kerman with the refusal of paying the Kharaj.
+Caliph Ali sent Ziyad with 4000 troops who suppressed their revolt.
+Widespread tax revolts took place over Kerman, Jibal and Fars, which were suppressed by Ziyad.
+The Persians compared Ziyad to Khosrow I for his actions.